 - GDPR Guidance Chart – See how the process works step by step

 - Club Privacy Notice – This notice must be signed by all Members and Guests of your Club

 Toastmasters Legal department, also recommend you to visit the Guide to the GDPR to learn more about the regulation and to access useful tools.
 You can contact TI Legal at email@example.com, if you have any questions.

-In addition, ALL Clubs should convene a Committee Meeting before 25 May 18 (either in person or online) to review the Guidelines and to document the steps necessary to be compliant.
+By now, ALL Clubs should have convened a Committee Meeting to review the Guidelines and to document the steps necessary to be compliant.
 You might like to consider asking and answering the following questions:

 - What? – Data do you hold?

 - Where? – is it held?
 Online, on personal computers, on paper?